Awaken Festival 2026

 Ramona Big Head is Kainai and her Blackfoot name is translated as "Many Sweat Lodge Woman" (Akaistsisskaakii).
 She began her teaching career 30 years ago in a high school English and Drama classroom.
 She has written and directed about 30 drama productions since 1996.
 She has also sat on various theatre board and committees.
 She wrote a play about the 1870 Baker Massacre for her M.Ed Thesis.
 She is currently a PhD candidate out of UBC and is the Assistant Superintendent with Peigan Board of Education in Southern Alberta.

 Pre-registration is required for all digital workshops and events.
 Registrations received less then two hours prior to the event may not be processed.
-Online registrations opening soon!
+Online registrations open now (click here)!

 - Fire Pit & Tea -